shortstheory/dtn-unetstack/README.md

 The DtnStorage class will handle the SCAF mechanism.
 It will track PDUs, manage storage on the node and will delete expired PDUs.

 Each PDU contains a TTL which specifies the time until its expiry.
-DtnStorage can implement this by having an Sqlite3 database with three columns: PDU ID (Primary Key), Next Hop, Arrival Time, and TTL of the PDU.
+DtnStorage can implement this by having an Sqlite3 database with three columns: PDU ID (Primary Key), Next Hop, Arrival Time, and TTL of the PDU *at* the time of arrival.
 This database will be stored on the persistent storage.

-Alternatively, we can use a HashMap key-value pair, with the key being the PDU ID and the value being a Set of the Next Hop, Arrival Time, and TTL of the PDU *at* the time of arrival.
+Alternatively, we can use a HashSet, keyed by the Next Hop node.
+In the Set part of the HashSet, we will store a tuple of the PDU ID, Arrival Time, and TTL.

 The PDUs themselves will be serialized to JSON for storage on the node using the [Gson](https://github.com/google/gson) library.
 The filename of this JSON will be the PDU ID.
 This will make it easier to manage the files with relation to the database entries.

 When the DtnAgent finds a new node, it will query the database/data structure for the PDUs destined for the node.
 Once this is done, the TTLs are checked for expiry.
 If the PDU is still alive, the PDU's TTL will be reduced by (currentTime - arrivalTime).
 The agent will then send the PDU over one of the ReliableLinks.
 It will continue to listen for notifications for the delivery status of the PDUs.
 If the agent is notified of a successful transmission, the entry is deleted from the database/data structure and the corresponding JSON file is deleted along with it.
-If the agent receives a notification about delivery failure or it doesn't  notification at all, it will try retransmitting the PDU periodically while 1) the other node is still "visible" 2) the PDU is still alive.
+If the agent receives a notification about delivery failure or it doesn't  notification at all, it will try retransmitting the PDU periodically while 1) the other node is still "visible" 2) the PDU is Still Alive.

+On a periodic basis (with a TickerBehavior), DtnStorage will scan the available files for their TTLs and will delete any files which have expired.
+The frequency of cleaning old files can probably be adjusted based on the amount of buffer space left on the node.

 ## Open Issues